 MaxCompute provides many built-in functions to meet the computing requests of a user and a user can also create user-defined functions to meet different computing needs.
 A User Defined Function (UDF) is similar to an ordinary Built-in Function.

 In MaxCompute, you can expand two kinds of UDF:

-|User Defined Scalar Function (also called UDF).||User Defined Scalar Function also called UDF.
-The relationship between input and output is one-to-one relationship.
+|UDF (User Defined Scalar Function)||The relationship between input and output is a one-to-one relationship.
 Read a row data and write an output value.|

-|UDTF (User Defined Table Valued Function)||User Defined Table Valued Function, used to solve the scene that calling one function is to output multiple rows of data.
-It is a unique defined function which can return multiple fields, while UDF only outputs a return value.|
+|UDTF (User Defined Table Valued Function)||User Defined Table Valued Function (UDTF) is used to solve calling one function to output multiple rows of data.
+It is a unique defined function which can return multiple fields, while UDF can only output a return value.|

-|UDAF(User Defined Aggregation Function)||User Defined Aggregation Function, the relationship between its input and output is one-to-many relationship.
+|UDAF(User Defined Aggregation Function)||User Defined Aggregation Function (UDAF), the relationship between its input and output is one-to-many relationships.
 That is to aggregate multiple input records to an output value.
 It can be used with ‘Group By’ clause together.
-For details, refer to Aggregation Functions.|
+For more information, see Aggregation Functions.|

 - UDF stands for the set of use-defined functions, including User Defined Scalar Function, User Defined Aggregation Function and User Defined Table Valued Function.
 In a narrower sense, it represents user User Defined Scalar Function.
 The document uses this term frequently and the readers can judge the specific meaning according to the context.

 - If the system prompts that memory is not enough with an UDF involved in the SQL statement, configure

 set odps.sql.udf.joiner.jvm.memory=xxxx;to solve it.
 The reason is that the amount of data is too large and there is a data skew, so that the memory size occupied by task exceeds the default memory size.